johnnycopes/spirit-islander/README.md

 ### Live site: [https://www.spiritislander.com](https://www.spiritislander.com)

 This is a setup generator for the board game [Spirit Island](https://www.boardgamegeek.com/boardgame/162886/spirit-island) by R. Eric Reuss.
-Spirit Island is a modular game with many different ways a player can configure the setup at the outset to add interesting variety and challenge.
-This tool removes the burden of having to calculate these game setups manually by instantaneously generating randomized setups that adhere to the player's prefences.
+Spirit Island is a modular game with many different configurations that add interesting variety and challenge.
+This tool removes the burden of having to calculate these configurations manually by instantaneously generating randomized game setups that adhere to the player's prefences.

 Spirit Islander is built with [Svelte](https://svelte.dev/) and [TypeScript](https://www.typescriptlang.org/).

 #### Future Improvements

-1. Save the user's preferences is their browser's local storage so that the form field choices will persist on a page refresh
+1. Save the user's preferences is their browser's local storage so that the configuration preferences will persist on page refresh
 1. Enable shift + click usage to select/deselect a range of checkboxes at once
-1. A "Play" feature accessible from the Game Setup screen that has a victory/defeat calculator so that the user can tally their final game score
+1. A "Play" feature accessible from the Game Setup screen that has a victory/defeat calculator so that the player can tally their final game score

 #### Goals of this project: